How to Get Paid for Maternity Leave in Torrance, CA

 - Document Adverse Actions: Maintain detailed records of any negative changes in your employment status or treatment after announcing your pregnancy or returning from leave.

-- Report Internally: Utilize your employer's grievance procedures to report incidents of retaliation or discrimination.
+- Report Internally: Utilize your employer's grievance procedures to report incidents of retaliation or pregnancy discrimination.
 This step is often necessary before external agencies will intervene.

 - File a Complaint with the California Civil Rights Department (CRD): If internal resolutions are ineffective, you can file a complaint with the CRD, formerly known as the Department of Fair Employment and Housing (DFEH).
 The CRD investigates discrimination complaints and can take legal action if necessary.